 Mary Queen Of Scots Tour

 This suggested itinerary is a self-guided holiday for two people staying seven nights and it can be lengthened, shortened or varied as required.
-The indicative cost including accommodation, car and taxes is GBP £1,755 per person (approx. USD $2247 in Oct.
-2018).
+The indicative cost including accommodation, car and taxes is GBP £1,755 per person.

 There is plenty to interest everyone in Edinburgh - history, architecture, ghosts, galleries, old pubs and nice restaurants.
 Of course it is also the place to which Mary Queen of Scots returned from France arriving in Leith on 19 August 1561.
-We are assuming a good B&B close to the centre.
+You will be in a good B&B close to the centre.

 Mary lived at the Palace of Holyroodhouse, where you can see her private apartments.
 There used to be a stain on the wooden floor, reputed to be David Rizzio’s blood, still red after 400 years, but the tour nowadays is more tasteful and delivered via an excellent audio guide.